That's Entertainment

 We bought a bike for $15 in the alley behind good will and fixed it up.
 Our cooking tools are cheap, hand me downs, second hand, or gifts.
 See what hobbies you can start without a lot of cost.

 One example of a low cost form of entertainment is gardening.
 My husband and I recently planted some tomatoes and have had fun watering them and watching them grow.
 A friend was kind enough to give us the tomatoes and some family gave us tomato cages for them.
 We are able to enjoy growing them and harvesting them with no cost.
+I would comment that activities like bike riding, cooking, gardening, and even sports require either start up costs or resources.
+Utilize what you have!
+We have friends and family who garden, so it is easier for us to start this hobby.

 Our tomatoes